pippotek/Fine-Grained-Visual-Classification/README.md

 # Computer Vision Competition: Fine-Grained Classification

 ## Fine-Grained Classification in Computer Vision
-Among the realm of computer vision Fine Grained Visual Classification is a challenging task which involves distinguishing between similar sub-categories belonging to the same Macro-category (e.g. birds, aircrafts, food or flowers).
+Among the realm of computer vision Fine Grained Visual Classification is a task which involves distinguishing between similar sub-categories belonging to the same Macro-category (e.g. birds, aircrafts, food or flowers).
+The main challenges of the task are the large intra-class variability (e.g. different poses of the same bird).........
-...

 ## Repository Overview

 This repository contains code for experiments conducted, methods utilized, and utilities.
 Here's a brief overview of the main components: